NHSDigital/personal-demographics-service-api/README.md

 ### Running tests
 #### Sandbox Tests

-To start the sandbox, run the install command if not ran already
+Run the install command if not ran already
 ```
 make install
 ```

-Start the sandbox locally:
+Then start the sandbox locally
 ```
 make sandbox
 ```